devopsdays-kc/devopsdayskc-docs/docs/marketing/swag.md

 sidebar_position: 4
 ---

-TODO: Put down how swag is handled for devopsdays KC.
+TODO: Put down how swag is handled for DevOpsDays KC.